 Staying In Network

-As a Horizon BCBSNJ member, you have access to the largest network of qualified doctors, specialists and other health care professionals1 in New Jersey and a broad network of participating hospitals throughout New Jersey and nearby in Delaware and Pennsylvania.
+As a Horizon BCBSNJ member, you have access to one of the largest network of qualified doctors, specialists and other health care professionals1 in New Jersey and a broad network of participating hospitals throughout New Jersey and nearby in Delaware and Pennsylvania.

-How we define “in network”
+How we define in network”

 “In network” means that doctors, other health care professionals, hospitals and facilities participate in our Horizon Managed Care Network and/or our Horizon PPO Network and Horizon Hospital Network.
 Use our Doctor & Hospital Finder to find qualified doctors, other health care professionals, hospitals and other facilities that participate with your Horizon BCBSNJ plan.
 Remember to select your Horizon BCBSNJ plan from the drop down menu when searching for a participating doctor or hospital.